The North Mississippi Guide to Professional Home Pest Control

 Sentricon usually starts at approximately $69 per month for the first 12 months and then drops to $26 monthly.
 Most homes fall into this price range.

-Let’s review some common pests in Memphis that destroy your grass, feast on your plants, trees, and shrubs, and even feed on you and your pets.
+Let’s review some common pests in North MS that destroy your grass, feast on your plants, trees, and shrubs, and even feed on you and your pets.

 If you see Japanese beetles crawling around your roses or other plants, that could be a sign they are laying eggs in your grass nearby.
 And those eggs turn into the white grubs that feed on your lawn all summer and fall.
 As temperatures get cooler before winter, they burrow deeper into your soil.
 In spring, they awaken and resume feeding on your lawn until they emerge as adult beetles in late spring.